Omid-Tavakkoli/PMM/README.md

 # Pore-Morphology-Method (PMM)

-This repository contains the **Pore-Morphology Method (PMM)** to simualte drainage process in porous media.
+This repository contains the **Pore-Morphology Method (PMM)** to simulate drainage process in porous media.
 For detailed methodology explanation see:

 > Tavakkoli, O., Ebadi, M., Da Wang, Y., Mostaghimi, P., Armstrong, R.T., 2025.
-“Assessment of wetting conditions in quasistatic drainage model ing using a pore morphology method and j-function wettability estimator.” *International Journal of Multiphase Flow* **183**:105067. [doi:10.1016/j.ijmultiphaseflow.2024.105067](https://doi.org/10.1016/j.ijmultiphaseflow.2024.105067)
+"Assessment of wetting conditions in quasistatic drainage modeling using a pore morphology method and j-function wettability estimator." *International Journal of Multiphase Flow* **183**:105067. [doi:10.1016/j.ijmultiphaseflow.2024.105067](https://doi.org/10.1016/j.ijmultiphaseflow.2024.105067)

-The code generates capillary-pressure curves by performing morphological operation on 3D segmented micro-ct images, using an adaptive, parallel kernel-size sweep and trapped wetting phase identification.
+The code generates capillary-pressure curves by performing morphological operation on 3D segmented micro-CT images, using an adaptive, parallel kernel-size sweep and trapped wetting phase identification.

 ---